Big Appeals Court Decision Impacts Child Support and Alimony in Massachusetts

 The Massachusetts Appeals Court has taken a decisive stand on a question that has divided Massachusetts courts for nearly a decade: Whether Probate & Family Court judges can order alimony and child support to the same spouse, even when the parties earn less than $250,000/year in combined income.
 Since the Alimony Reform Act (ARA) became law in 2012, most Massachusetts judges have treated the ARA’s language as disfavoring the simultaneous payment of child support and alimony to the same spouse.
 Instead, in divorces involving children, most judges have applied the ARA and state Child Support Guidelines by ordering child support on the first $250,000 in combined incomes of the parties, while restricting alimony to cases involving combined income greater than $250,000.
 This practice has generated significant criticism from advocates who argue that the Massachusetts system punishes parents while rewarding former spouses without children.

 The Appeals Court, in Calvin C. v.
 Amelia A. (2021), appears to endorse a different approach, potentially opening the door to the entry of simultaneous alimony and child support orders in a vastly larger swath of cases in which parties earn combined income of less than $250,000 per year.
-Indeed, even for parties with combined incomes of greater than $250,000, the decision could have a major impact, where the opinion suggests that Massachusetts judges should employ a radically different approach to calculating alimony and child support than those followed by most of the state’s Probate & Family Court judges.
+Indeed, even for parties with combined incomes of greater than $250,000, the decision could have a major impact, where the opinion suggests that Massachusetts judges should employ a radically different approach to calculating alimony and child support in such cases, compared to prior practice.

 The Court’s decision comes just weeks before the release of the 2021 Massachusetts Child Support Guidelines, which are expected to be published by the state’s 2021 Child Support Guidelines Task Force in July 2021.
+(Editor's note: As noted in our update at the end of this blog, the 2021 Guidelines have now been released.)
 The timing is notable where the relationship between child support and alimony has been a major focus of advocacy groups seeking changes in the upcoming child support guidelines.
 Specifically, the Court’s decision appears consistent with advocacy groups’ position that Massachusetts Probate Court judges should be open to ordering child support and alimony simultaneously, even in cases where parties earn less than $250,000 in combined income.

 How to Calculate Child Support and Alimony When Each Party Receives Support (i.e. “Reciprocal Orders”)

 The basic facts of the case are fairly familiar.
 In Calvin C. v.
 Amelia A., the husband was the major wage earner and primary custodial parent of the children.
-As the non-custodial parent, the mother was obligated to pay child support; however, given the mother’s limited earnings, the mother required alimony payments from the husband in order to meet basic expenses.
+As the non-custodial parent, the mother was obligated to pay child support; however, given the mother’s limited earnings, the mother required alimony payments from the husband in order to meet her basic expenses.
 Such cases are not uncommon in Massachusetts.
+When the primary wage earning spouses is also the primary caregiver for the children, so called "reciprocal orders" (or "cross orders") for alimony and child support frequently result.

-Historically, judges and attorneys have handled this fact pattern by first calculating alimony, then including the alimony received in the custodial parent’s income in the child support calculation, which is typically performed next.
-(The custodial parent also typically receives a deduction from his or her child support income for the alimony paid.).
-In Calvin C., the lower court chose not to include the mother’s alimony received as income for the mother when calculating the mother’s child support obligation (similarly the lower court did not deduct the alimony payments from the husband’s income in the child support calculation).
-The Appeals Court endorsed the lower court’s approach of excluding alimony from the child support equation, writing in a footnote:
+Historically, judges and attorneys have handled this fact pattern by first calculating alimony, then including the alimony received in the non-custodial parent’s income in the child support calculation, with the child support calculation performed after alimony has been determined.
+(The custodial parent also typically received a deduction from his or her child support income equal to the alimony paid.).
+In Calvin C., the lower court chose not to treat the non-custodial mother’s alimony as income to the mother when calculating the mother’s child support obligation (nor did the court deduct the alimony paid by the husband from the husband's income in the child support calculation).
+The Appeals Court endorsed the lower court’s exclusion of alimony from the child support equation, writing in a footnote:

 [I]f the judge had added the alimony to the wife's income for purposes of calculating child support, which would have resulted in a higher child support order, which in turn would have increased the wife's need for alimony due to the reduction in her ability to meet her own needs, thereby resulting in the need for an upward adjustment of the husband's alimony obligation.